RoboSafe-Lab/Sim4AD/README.md

 - Run `feature_normalization.py` for mean and standard deviation calculation of features in order to normalize features
 - Run `preprocessing.py` for data generation for BC and offline RL. `feature_normalization.pkl` and `XXXtraining_log.pkl` are needed for preprocessing.
--
-## todo: need to preprocess all of the sriving style groups.
-You need to pass the --driving_style_idx argument from 0 to 2

 ### Evaluation folders:
 - /baselines: contains the code for the baselines
 - /evaluation: contains the  code for the metrics (and their unit tests), scoring, evaluation and plotting.